 Is the Santa Claus and Jesus question a challenge for you at Christmas?
 Are you unsure about mixing up fictional beliefs with faith?
 Maybe you just want to make sure your kids focus more on the true message of Christmas.
-It’s tricky business to manage faith and fiction as a parent.
+It’s a tricky business to manage faith and fiction as a parent.

 Is Santa Claus Real?

-As parents we are all in on the big secret.
+As parents, we are all in on the big secret.
 And that in and of itself can be a problem.
 Is keeping secrets and covering up lies something you want to teach?
 Don’t forget that more is caught than taught, so “Do as I say and not as I do” won’t get you very far.

 It’s important to consider the role secrets play in your household.
 And consider what makes a good reason to hide the truth.

-What I was taught about Santa as a child
+What I Was Taught about Santa as a Child

 While I recognize that these are legitimate objections, I still felt robbed as a child.
 Among my peers, I was alone in my knowledge and therefore lack of excitement surrounding this “magical” part of Christmas.
 There was no wonder or mystery to contemplate.